last updated 03/17/15

 42. Can we hunt at night?

-The night hunt is non-guided and optional at no extra cost.You will need to bring a compass, varmint calls, and a battery-operated spotlight with an amber or red lense.
+The night hunt is non-guided and optional at no extra cost.You will need to bring a battery-operated flashlight with an amber or red lense.
 Cell phones are highly recommended for communication with camp for animal pick-up.

 43. Coming soon